Correcting the fiber-aperture bias affecting galaxy stellar populations in the Sloan Digital Sky Survey. Aperture corrections to absorption indices based on CALIFA integral field observations: A tighter relation between stellar populations and galaxy structure

 \section{A tighter relation between stellar populations and galaxy structure}

-The stellar populations in galaxies are known to be linked to the structure of the galaxy itself \citep[e.g.][]{scott+2017,zibetti_gallazzi2022}.
-To explore these correlations we map the median value and the width of the distributions of stellar population parameters across planes of different structural parameters, for the SDSS-DR7 galaxy sample with $\mathrm{SNR}\geq 10$.
-In figures \ref{fig:mag_conc_HdHg} and \ref{fig:mag_R50_HdHg} we consider the Balmer composite index $\mathrm{H\delta_A}+\mathrm{H\gamma_A}$ as a tracer of stellar population properties in the planes defined by the concentration index $\mathrm{R_{90}/R_{50}}$ vs. the absolute $r$-band magnitude $M_r$ and by the half-light radius $\mathrm{R_{50}}$ vs. $M_r$, respectively.
+The stellar populations in galaxies are known to be linked to the structure of the galaxy itself \citep[e.g.,][]{scott+2017,zibetti_gallazzi2022}.
+To explore these correlations we map the median value and the width of the distributions of stellar population parameters across planes of different structural parameters, for the SDSS-DR7 galaxy sample with $\mathrm{S/N}\geq 10$.
+In figures \ref{fig:mag_conc_HdHg} and \ref{fig:mag_R50_HdHg} we consider the Balmer composite index $\mathrm{H\delta_A}+\mathrm{H\gamma_A}$ as a tracer of stellar population properties in the planes defined by the concentration index $\mathrm{R_{90}/R_{50}}$ versus the absolute $r$-band magnitude $M_r$ and by the half-light radius $\mathrm{R_{50}}$ versus $M_r$, respectively.

-The left panels show the map of the median $\mathrm{H\delta_A}+\mathrm{H\gamma_A}$ of the galaxies in 2D parameter space bins, while the right panels show the corresponding 1-$\sigma$ dispersion in $\mathrm{H\delta_A}+\mathrm{H\gamma_A}$, given by half of the $16^\mathrm{th}$--$84^\mathrm{th}$ percentile range.
+The left panels show the map of the median $\mathrm{H\delta_A}+\mathrm{H\gamma_A}$ of the galaxies in 2D parameter space bins, while the right panels show the corresponding 1-$\sigma$ dispersion in $\mathrm{H\delta_A}+\mathrm{H\gamma_A}$, given by half of the $16\mathrm{th}$--$84\mathrm{th}$ percentile range.
 Top rows use uncorrected fiber indices; bottom rows employ aperture-corrected values (second order).
 Density contours illustrate the sample distribution.
-The most striking effect of the aperture corrections is a significant decrease of the scatter in $\mathrm{H\delta_A}+\mathrm{H\gamma_A}$ at fixed structural parameters, which is particularly notable at faint magnitudes and low concentration/large size (for the given magnitude).
+The most striking effect of the aperture corrections is a significant decrease of the scatter in $\mathrm{H\delta_A}+\mathrm{H\gamma_A}$ at fixed structural parameters, which is particularly notable at faint magnitudes and low concentrations and/or large sizes (for the given magnitude).
 The median maps are mainly affected in terms of a systematic shift.
-Yet, interestingly in the size-magnitude plane the implementation of aperture corrections results in a more uniform gradient of $\mathrm{H\delta_A}+\mathrm{H\gamma_A}$ across the plane, especially at the bright end.
+However, interestingly in the size-magnitude plane, the implementation of aperture corrections results in a more uniform gradient of $\mathrm{H\delta_A}+\mathrm{H\gamma_A}$ across the plane, especially at the bright end.

-These results indicate that the aperture corrections reduce the noise in the correlations between structural and stellar populations parameters.
+These results indicate that the aperture corrections reduce the noise in the correlations between structural and stellar populations parameters. \end{appendix}